BernierCR/RiboVision/README.md

 We are soliciting comments, data, code contributions, and scientific collaborations.

+RiboVision is under active development.
+Version 1.2 contains major improvements.
+Please contact us if you would like to belp beta test 1.2.
+Starting with the release of version 1.2, GitHub will became our main source-code control system, so that future development will be public.

 Citation
 ---------

-The preprint of our paper is located at [Faraday Discussions 169](http://pubs.rsc.org/en/Content/ArticleLanding/2014/FD/C3FD00126A#!divAbstract)
+Our paper is located at [Faraday Discussions 169](http://pubs.rsc.org/en/Content/ArticleLanding/2014/FD/C3FD00126A#!divAbstract).
+Please cite this paper if you use RiboVision in a research project.

 License
 -------